 3/17/26 · Health

-Almost half of women who do sport in Spain are at risk of suffering from the female athlete triad
+Almost half of the women who do sport in Spain run the risk of suffering from the female athlete triad

-Pressures on weight and appearance from the sporting environment increase the risk of suffering from altered eating behaviours that influence the condition
+Pressure in sports regarding weight and appearance increases the risk of developing unhealthy eating behaviours that contribute to the condition

 202603 triada atleta femenina - 1